iris-starcaller/tfbot/README.md

 incomplete + speedran the programming for this.
 <br />
-nsfw bot. be warned lol!
+nsfw (petplay themed) bot. be warned lol!
 # Muzzle Bot Command Guide

 ### Commands Overview